w3f/polkadot-wiki/docs/learn/learn-comparisons-avalanche.md

 ![Avalanche Network](../assets/comparisons/avalanche/avalanche-network.png)

 As formentioned, the Avalanche architecture is comprised of three different chains.
 With this model, the seperations of concerns targets the main platform, exchange, and contracts.
 It also has what're called Subnets, which allow a subsection of the validators to validate blockchains that are built on top of Avalanche.
+Additionally, the chain in Avalanche is not linear, rather it's a DAG(Directed Acyclic Graph).

 #### P-chain (Platform)